yougotwill/SIDE/README.md

 * Code Lens
 * Code Actions
 * Rename
+* Highlight
 * Diagnostic

-Show signature help when hovering over `function/class` symbols or when typing a `(` after a function call.
-You can also trigger it with a key binding.
+**Show signature help** when hovering over `function/class` symbols.
+Or when typing a `(` after a function call.
+Or a `,` when typing the function arguments.

+You can also assign a key binding to trigger it manually.

 ![signature help](img/signature.png)

-Rename will select all occurrences of the given word in a function scope.
-SIDE knows what a function call is, and when you try to rename a variable that is called `sel` it will not select `sel` if it is a function call, and vice versa.
+**Highlight** will underline the word under cursor, smartly.

+Green underline means that SIDE will highlight only the word in the given function scope.
+Unless the word is a function.
+In that case it will highlight all the word occurrences in the file.

+Yellow underline means that SIDE can't figure out the scope.
+In which case it will highlight all occurrences of the word in the file.

+**Highlight** and **Rename** work hand in hand.

+Rename will select all the highlighted words for editing.

 ![rename](img/rename.png)